pubkey/rxdb/docs-src/rx-database.md

 ```

 ### destroy()
-Destroys the databases object-instance.
+Destroys the RxDatabase object instance.
 This is to free up memory and stop all observers and replications.
 Returns a `Promise` that resolves when the database is destroyed.

 ```javascript
 await myDatabase.destroy();
 ```

+Note that `destroy()` will not remove the data from storage, the data will still be available when an RxDatabase instance with the same name and storage adapter is created again.

 ### remove()
-Wipes all documents from the storage.
+Deletes all documents from the storage.
 Use this to free up disc space.

 ```javascript
 await myDatabase.remove();